Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Experiment

 \subsection{Experimental Setting}

-The proposed Attention-based Adversarial Defense (AAD) framework can be applied with different convolutional networks.
-In this study, we conducted qualitative and quantitative experiments with two simple networks, LeNet on MNIST dataset and CifarNet on CIFAR-10 dataset~\cite{krizhevsky2009learning}.
-For Lenet, the primary parameters are empirically set as follows: batchsize = 50, learnning rate = 0.001, iteration = 24,000, keepprop = 0.5.
-For CifarNet, we employ the commonly used parameters as: batchsize = 100, learnning rate = 0.0001, iteration = 50,000, keepprop = 0.5.
-For distance measure $\mathcal{L}(\cdot,\cdot)$ in attention losses calculation, we used $l_2$-norm in Eqn.\eqref{eq:3} to consider inter-class confidences and $l_1$-norm in Eqn.\eqref{eq:2} to encourage sparsity~\footnote{~ {Alternative distance measures are also allowed to encourage different characteristics of the attention map.}}.
+The proposed Attention-based Adversarial Defense (AAD) framework can be applied to different convolutional networks.
+In this study, we conducted qualitative and quantitative experiments with three networks, LeNet on MNIST dataset, ResNet9~\cite{resnet} on Cifar10 dataset~\cite{krizhevsky2009learning} and ResNet50~\cite{resnet} on ImageNet2012~\cite{deng2009imagenet}.
+For LeNet, the primary parameters are empirically set as follows: batchsize = 100, learning rate = 0.001, epoch = 5, keeprate = 0.5, $\kappa = mean(g(x))$.
+For ResNet9, we employ the commonly used parameters as: batchsize = 100, learnning rate = 0.0001, epoch = 200, keeprate = 0.5, $\kappa = mean(g(x))$.
+For ResNet50, we employ the commonly used parameters as: minibatchsize = 128, using pre-trained model~\footnote{For the fairness of the experimental comparison, we only use the pre-trained model trained on ImageNet2012.} and set the learning rate of 0.045, decayed by a factor of 0.94 every two epochs.
+For distance measure $\mathcal{L}(\cdot,\cdot)$ in attention losses calculation, we used $l_2$-norm in Eqn.\eqref{eq:3} to increase the distance between the soft labels' output by the model for $x$ and $x_m$ and $l_1$-norm in Eqn.\eqref{eq:2} to encourage sparsity~\footnote{Alternative distance measures are also allowed to encourage different characteristics of the activation map.}.
+For the generation of adversarial samples, we use the same settings as Madry \emph{et al.}~\cite{madry2017towards} when using PGD.